RafaelCartenet/MFCC_STMVN/README.md

 However, this normalization is heavy regarding computations.
 Indeed at every frame the mean and variance is computed using the neigbhour frames.
 At the timestamp t, frames [t-L/2, ..., t+L/2] are used to compute mean and variance.
 At the timestamp t+1, frames [t-L/2+1, ..., t+L/2+1] are used to compute mean and variance.

-Rather than recomputing mean and variance from scratch at every single frame we can instead find the **reccurence formulas** of the mean and variance, which implies much less computations.
+Rather than recomputing mean and variance from scratch at every single frame we can instead find the **reccurence relations** of the mean and variance, which implies much less computations.

----
+## Reccurence relations

+I calculated the recurrence relations for the mean and variance.
+There are several cases, one of them being really simple:

+If **L >= N**, L being the sliding window length and N the total number of frames, then the neigbhour frames for each time step are the same and thus the mean and variance are the same along all the frames.
+In that case we just need to compute mean and variance once.

+μst(0,k) = μst(1,k) ... = μst(N-1,k)
+σst(0,k) = σst(1,k) ... = σst(N-1,k)

+## Results

 We generate a random MFCC matrix of 1000 frames and compute the STMVN normalization with both methods, smart one and brute one.